aspirity-inc/easydev/documentation/src/content/docs/components/Inputs/code-input.md

 title: Code Input
 ---

-Code Input allows the user to type code to confirm email/phone form.
+The Code Input allows an user to type code to confirm email/phone form.

 The Code Input can have the next props: length, error, value.
 [See there](/storybook/?path=/docs/core-inputs-codeinput--docs) to get more information.